 The Green Bond Framework (2021 version) has received an initial Second Party Opinion by V.E.
 Furthermore, an annual update of the Second Party Opinion for the Green Bond Framework has been provided by Moody's Investors Service (formerly Moody's ESG Solutions) for 2022 and 2023, giving assurance that the new eligible green project lists also fulfil all criteria of the underlying standards.
-These updates will be provided annually for the Green Bond issuance of the respective year in the future.
+The update by EthiFinance in 2024 includes a full assessment of EU taxonomy alignment for the first time.
+Updates will be provided annually for the Green Bond issuance of the respective year in the future.